Revolving door policy (Palestinian Authority): Policy

 Despite the PA's reluctance to arrest suspected terrorists or report their plans to the Israeli security forces, they faced pressure from the international community and Israel to comply with their collaboration agreements.
-From this was born the policy in which in order appease the international community and Israel, the PA would arrest the suspected terrorists, but then either release them, facilitate their escape, or move them to very comfortable conditions.
+From this was born the policy in which in order to appease the international community and Israel, the PA would arrest the suspected terrorists, but then either release them, facilitate their escape, or move them to very comfortable conditions.

 Example of policy's application

 In December 2007, two members of Islamic Jihad drove up to three Israeli hikers and shot at them, killing two of them.
 Immediately thereafter, the perpetrators turned themselves into the intelligence apparatus of the Palestinian Authority because they feared being arrested by the IDF.
 In January 2008, the two were sentenced to 15 years in prison by a PA court.
-In March 2008, Ynet reported that the two were given furloughs by the PA, but when the Israeli government found out about the furloughs the PA asked them to return to prison.
+In March 2008, Ynet reported that the two were given furloughs by the PA, but when the Israeli government found out about the furloughs, the PA asked them to return to prison.
 There were reports that one of the prisoners did not return from the furlough.

-Origins of the term

-The term was coined in 1996, soon after the replacement of the left-wing coalition of Jewish-Israeli and Arab-Israeli parties that led a process of negotiating with the Palestine Liberation Organization (PLO).
-It is believed that it was coined by new coalition leader, Israeli Prime Minister Benjamin Netanyahu.

-Netanyahu asserted that when Yasser Arafat, then the Chairman of the PLO, was pushed to show concessions he was fighting terrorism, "he would make some show of rounding up a few dozen people, putting them in what I call the revolving door so they come in and out of detention as fast, you know, in one rapid move.
-I don't think he's done anything serious, I don’t think he’s going to do anything serious."
-Netanyahu argued the policy exploited a weakness of the 1993 Oslo peace accords.
-The Israelis hoped Arafat would renounce terrorism, but more importantly, would also crack down on the terrorist operations of Hamas, Palestine Islamic Jihad, and other radical movements.
-The revolving door policy was one of the reasons stated by Netanyahu to freeze further withdrawal from territories.
-The Israeli government considered the revolving door policy to be a direct violation of the tit for tat policy.